Brilliant Color Display, Brilliant GiftBy Ryan Winters

-Flower Kit Includes: Very few components are required for this project.
-The kit includes a battery pack, AA batteries, baby-sized breadboard, hook-up wire, RGB LEDs, and a pencil for stem making.
+Very few components are required for the LED Origami Flower Kit.
+The kit includes a battery pack, AA batteries, baby-sized breadboard, hook-up wire, RGB LEDs and a pencil for stem making.

 • Tape; electrical tape is preferred.